elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 ---

-### What are the common closure codes for WebSocket?
+### What are the standard closure codes for WebSocket?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The two most common WebSocket closure codes are 1000 and 1006.
-Code 1000 is the default, normal closure; the connection successfully completed whatever purpose for which it was created.
-Code 1006 is considered an abnormal closure, it used to indicate that a connection was closed abnormally (that is, with no close frame being sent) when a status code is expected.
-WebSocket codes are somewhat like HTTP codes, but different.
-In particular, any codes less than 1000 are reserved, there’ll be an error if we try to set such a code.
+  <div><strong>Interview Response:</strong> 1000 and 1006 are the most common WebSocket closing codes.
+Code 1000 is the standard default closure; the connection gets completed for whatever reason it got formed.
+Code 1006 is an abnormal closure; it signals that a connection was closed improperly (without sending a close frame) when a status code got anticipated.
+WebSocket codes are similar to HTTP codes, although not the same.
+Any codes less than 1000, in particular, are reserved; attempting to set such a value result in a error.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />